phzao/develop-container/readme.md

 # JS Development Machine!

-This container is ready to development using:
+This container is ready for development using:

 - Alpine 3.12
 - Python3